mhooten/mhooten.github.io/_pages/publications.md

 2022
 ------

-1. Kim, S., M.B.
-Hooten, T.L.
-Darden, and Y. Kanno.
-(In Press).
-Linking male reproductive success to effort within and among nests in a co-breeding stream fish.
-Ethology.

 1. Zimmerman, S., C. Aldridge, S. Oyler-McCance, and M.B.
 Hooten.
 (In Press).
 Scale-dependent influence of the sagebrush community on genetic connectivity of the sagebrush obligate Gunnison sage-grouse.
-Molecular Ecology.
+Molecular Ecology. [(pdf)](Zimmerman_etal_MoleEcol_2022.pdf)

 1. Raiho, A., H.R.
 Scharf, C.A.
 Roland, D.K.
 Swanson, S.E.
 Stehn, and M.B.
 Hooten.
 (In Press).
 Searching for refuge:  A framework for identifying site factors conferring resistance to climate-driven vegetation change.
 Diversity and Distributions.